 Often, customers don’t reveal every factor when searching on eCommerce platforms.
 When that happens, analytics and insights can help eCommerce sites take an intuitive function and give the customer highly relevant search results.
 A search functionality forms the backbone of any eCommerce website.
 Without this, product discovery gets hampered, and the customer returns unattended.

-Intuitive searching takes into account data points such as customer interest, browsing behavior, and intent to narrow down from many potential search results to the ones that might be the most helpful for the customer.
+Intuitive searching takes into account data points such as customer interest, browsing behaviour, and intent to narrow down from many potential search results to the ones that might be the most helpful for the customer.
 Seamless search can facilitate higher average order values, repeat purchases, and quicker transactions – all leading to better customer experience.

 Forty-eight percent of online product searches in the US begin on Amazon.
 This shows how competitive the eCommerce landscape is for anyone trying to be more visible.
 The search functionality on Amazon is intuitive to the extent that it senses what the customer needs and displays hyper-relevant search results.

 Buyer intent is a concept that can help you understand what a user intends to do on the website.
-Predictive analytics can help measure buyer intent through factors such as behavioral information, content consumption, demographics, etc. Predicting buyer intent can help in creating a better picture of customers’ purchase paths.
+Predictive analytics can help measure buyer intent through factors such as behavioural information, content consumption, demographics, etc. Predicting buyer intent can help in creating a better picture of customers’ purchase paths.

 This, in turn, can be helpful when eCommerce sites want to appeal to them through targeted marketing and move them faster through the sales funnel toward making that purchase.
 Buyer intent can be educational or transactional.
 Are they looking for information around the product or plan on buying it?